mliebakr/DataAnalysis/CodeBook.md

 # Study Design
+1. A directory "UCI HAR Dataset" was created in the home directory.
+To be used for the loaded data files
-Each file was loaded into separate dataframes.
+2. Each file was loaded into separate dataframes.
+The dataframes has the same name as the file, but without the extension .txt
 The files was loaded directly without doing any changes.
 The following files where loaded:
 ./UCI HAR Dataset/activity_labels.txt